kiet8112006/olist-data-analysis/README.md

 The minimum and maximum values provide an overview of the range of product sizes and weights.
 Extreme values may indicate:
-unusually large products
-potential data entry errors
-special product categories (e.g., furniture or appliances)
+unusually large products, potential data entry errors special product categories (e.g., furniture or appliances) Product dimensions and weight are important attributes for logistics cost calculations, since shipping fees often depend on product size and weight.

 #### Zero Dimension Check
 sql query: